 The MPC aimed to further anchor inflation expectations amid the continued acceleration of inflation in August to 8.5% (July: 8.3%), as price pressures for both food and fuel continued to accelerate.
 Furthermore, the Bank noted that it expects inflation to remain elevated, partially due to the withdrawal of some of the government’s fiscal support, new tax measures and external price pressures.
 Meanwhile, with regards to activity, available data hints that the economy performed well in Q2, giving the Bank more room for the hike.
 Additionally, expectations are for the economy to be resilient in H2, especially after an improvement in activity following the resolution of post-election uncertainty.

 In its communiqué, the MPC did not include any new forward guidance.
 The Bank reiterated that it will “closely monitor the impact of the policy measures, as well as developments in the global and domestic economy, and stands ready to take additional measures as necessary”.

-The next meeting is scheduled to take place in September, but the Bank hinted it could meet earlier if conditions warrant it.
+The next meeting is scheduled to take place in November, but the Bank hinted it could meet earlier if conditions warrant.

 Our panelists are currently assessing the Bank’s latest move and updating their forecasts.

 |Money (annual variation in %)||14.2||4.2||7.4||8.0||5.4|

 5 years of economic forecasts for more than 30 economic indicators.

 Source: Central Bank of Kenya

 Get a sample report showing our regional, country and commodities data and analysis.

 Request a Trial